Medically reviewed by Kristin Hall, FNP

 The good news on both of these pills is that they can be a refuge for depression sufferers who haven’t had luck with other medications.

-A healthcare professional will both recommend and prescribe the right medication for you.
+A healthcare professional will both recommend and prescribe the right treatment option for you.

 They’ll also address other potential factors in your depression battle — things like lifestyle and recent or previous stressors and traumas — that might be causing you distress.